geekpanel/Geekpanel/README.md

 Connect to your Linux server via SSH and run the following command as root:

-/gp/backup all full scp &ltRemoteIP&gt root &ltRemotePassword&gt 22 /backup
+/gp/backup all full scp RemoteIP root RemotePassword 22 /backup